 Alejandro (Alex) Garanto

 I studied Biology at the University of Barcelona.
 Subsequently, I enrolled in the PhD program of the Department of Human Genetics of the same university under the supervision of Prof. R. Gonzàlez-Duarte and Dr. G. Marfany.
 After the completion of my PhD (2011) on the functional characterization of a gene associated with inherited retinal disease, I stayed one year in the group of Dr. Marfany working on the exciting world of deubiquitinating enzymes and their role in the retinal fate.
-In 2012, I moved to Nijmegen and joined the group of Dr. Collin at the Radboudumc as a post-doc.
+In 2012, I moved to Nijmegen and joined the group of Prof. Collin at the Radboudumc as a post-doc.
 Since then, I have focused my scientific career towards the development of novel therapeutic interventions for inherited retinal disease.
-In 2017, I started to establish my own group at the Department of Human Genetics on therapeutic RNA and DNA editing for retinal diseases.
-Currently, I am a junior principal investigator at the Radbodumc.
+In 2021, after a successful tenure-track, I established my own group at the Department of Pediatrics and Department of Human Genetics on therapeutic RNA and DNA editing for retinal and neurometabolic diseases.
+Currently, I am a full principal investigator at the Radbodumc.

 Hobbies outside science